-I am the proud parent of a 2 daughters.
-One of my daughter’s struggles have been manifest in mental, emotional and behavioral challenges for our entire family.
+I am the proud parent of 2 daughters.
+One of my daughter’s struggles has been manifest in mental, emotional, and behavioral challenges for our entire family.
 I have been actively advocating for her as we have navigated through multiple Systems of Care (educational, peer support, medical, etc, at the federal, state and regional levels) for over a decade.
 Through problem solving, with the help of family and friends, and guidance from caring professionals, we have met these challenges and successfully overcome numerous obstacles.
 Throughout this time, I have worked steadfastly to educate myself and build a network of contacts in order to help other families like ours.
 I have also been a small business owner for more than 20 years.
-I have acquired many skills from supervision, management and training experience, public speaking and negotiating contracts, research and recruiting to marketing and training, I also have a very strong desire to support and empower other families to understand and utilize the systems of care from a grassroots community based perspective.
-In my free time I practice yoga, read books and play with my horse, Rocky.
-You can contact Janice at email@example.com
+I have acquired many skills from supervision, management and training experience, public speaking and negotiating contracts, research and recruiting to marketing and training, I also have a very strong desire to support and empower other families to understand and utilize the systems of care from a grassroots community-based perspective.
+In my free time, I practice yoga, read books and play with my horse, Rocky.
+You can contact Janice at firstname.lastname@example.org